-Intel received a Sustained Excellence Award in 2012, Partner of the Year Awards in 2008, 2009, and 2011, and a Green Power Purchasing Award in 2010.
+Intel received Sustained Excellence Awards in 2012 and 2013, Partner of the Year Awards in 2008, 2009, and 2011, and a Green Power Purchasing Award in 2010.

 Kohl's Department Stores

-Kohl's received a Sustained Excellence Award in 2012, Partner of the Year Awards in 2009, 2010, and 2011, an On-site Generation Award in 2008, and a Green Power Purchasing Award in 2007.
+Kohl's received Sustained Excellence Awards in 2012 and 2013, Partner of the Year Awards in 2009, 2010, and 2011, an On-site Generation Award in 2008, and a Green Power Purchasing Award in 2007.

 Green Power Community of the Year